taiseen/tech-note/js-note/value.md

 * Primitive types
   * in primitive variable - value is assigned by - `pass by value` (actual value)
   * in non-primitive variable - value is assigned by - `pass by reference` (memory location of value)

+## Closer

+Child function create a separate memory for storing parent data -- </br>
+this memory called closer. (or additional memory, scope)